How to install a computer sound card

-Additional information about resource settings can be found on our resources page.
+For additional information about resource settings, see our resources page.

 Install into expansion slot

 Today, sound cards are connected into the PCI slot.
 Locate an available expansion slot in the computer and gently push the card into the slot until it snaps and holds place.
 Once the card is in the slot, place a screw into the top of the card to hold the card into position.